huangyangyu/SeqFace/README.md

 ### Dataset

   All faces in our dataset are detected by MTCNN and aligned by align.py.
 The structure of trainning dataset and testing dataset is shown below.
-Please note that the testing dataset have already processed by detection and alignment, So you can get our result directly by running our evaluating script.
+Please note that the testing dataset have already be processed by detection and alignment, So you can reproduce our result directly by running our evaluating script.

   Training Dataset